Meet the East Yard Team

 Paola Vargas (she/her) is a graduate of the University of California, Davis with a degree in Environmental Science and Management.
 Born and raised in the South Bay, Paola is a resident of Carson and grew up in a Mexican-Salvadoran family.
 Combining her experiences with the refineries in Carson as a high school student and her environmental background, she found her place at UC Davis as an advocate for a clean and just environment.
 Paola is interested in the unification of ecology with human function and its role in bridging community needs with environmental concerns.

 Taylor Thomas– Co-Director

-Taylor (she/they) calls Long Beach home, where she was born and raised, and continues to deepen her roots.
-Having had an incredibly gracious grandmother as an example, and being raised in an under-resourced community, she has been involved in various community-based efforts since the age of 15.
-She has supported organizing for quality and affordable education, as well as worked with folks experiencing homelessness.
+Taylor (they/she) calls Long Beach home, where they were born and raised, and continues to deepen their roots.
+Having had an incredibly gracious grandmother as an example, and being raised in an under-resourced community, Taylor has been involved in various community-based efforts since the age of 15.
+They have supported organizing for quality and affordable education, as well as worked with folks experiencing homelessness.
 With the guidance and support of Great Leap and EndOil, Taylor, along with four other community members, co-wrote and performed a theater play called ‘The Air We Breathe’ in 2013, which chronicled what it’s like living in Long Beach and dealing with air pollution.
-She began her journey with EYCEJ as a member shortly thereafter, eventually becoming an intern before transitioning into a staff role.
-Taylor aims to combine art, sustainability, compassion, and social justice into a movement of love.
-Taylor was EYCEJ’s Research and Policy Analyst but now serves as a Co-Director.
+Taylor began their journey with EYCEJ as a member shortly thereafter, eventually becoming an intern before transitioning into a staff role.
+They aims to combine art, sustainability, compassion, and social justice into a movement of love.
+Taylor was EYCEJ’s Research and Policy Analyst and now serves as a Co-Director alongside Laura.